 Training in counseling psychology differs from training in clinical psychology.
 Counselors work more on solutions to daily problems that arise and must be addressed for an individual or family to function in healthy ways, while clinical psychologists specialize more on assessing individuals for serious mental health illnesses, and treating those illnesses.

 If you are interested in counseling psychology and working with military members and their families, several diverse employment opportunities are available.
-Schools offering degrees in psychology will provide you with information on courses of study, career options, and licensing requirements.
-Request information to get started in this rewarding and in-demand career.
+Request information from psychology schools to get started in this rewarding and in-demand career.